Kamacite: Meteor crater Arizona

 Kamacite has been found and studied in Meteor Crater, Arizona.
 Meteor Crater was the first confirmed meteor impact site on the planet, and was not universally recognized as such until the 1950s.
 In the 1960s United States Geological Survey discovered kamacite in specimens gathered from around the site tying the mineral to meteorites.

 Planets

 Kamacite primarily forms on meteorites but has been found on extraterrestrial bodies such as Mars.
 This was discovered by The Mars Exploration Rover (MER) Opportunity.
 The kamacite did not originate on Mars but was put there by a meteorite.
 This was particularly of interest because the meteorite fell under the lesser known class of mesosiderites.
 Mesosiderites are very rare on Earth and its occurrence on Mars gives clues to the origin of its larger source rock.

 Uses

-The primary research use of kamacite is to shed light on a meteorite's history.
-Whether it is looking at the shock history in the iron structures or the conditions during the formation of the meteorite using the kamacite-taenite boundary understanding kamacite is key to understanding our universe.

 Museums, university and photo specimen preparation

 Due to the rareness and the generally dull appearance of kamacite it is not popular among private collectors.
 However many museums and universities have samples of kamacite in their collection.
 Normally kamacite samples are prepared using polish and acid to show off the Thomson structures.
 Preparing specimens involves washing them in a solvent, such as Thomson did with nitric acid to bring out the Thomson structures.
 Then they are heavily polished so they look shiny.
 Generally the kamacite can be told apart from taenite easily as after this process the kamacite looks slightly darker than the taenite.